12_03_2025

 If the myth of safety is shattered, the data on economic and environmental costs are irrefutable and alarming.

-• The economic cost: the price difference between tap water and the one in the bottle is abysmal.
-A litre of mains water has a negligible cost, in the order of a fraction of a cent.
+• The economic cost: the price difference between tap water and the one in the bottle It's abysmal.
+A litre of tap water costs next to nothing, in the order of a fraction of a cent.
 A litre of the most common mineral water costs hundreds, if not thousands, of times more.
-This enormous expense for Italian families does not translate into real added value in terms of health or safety, but feeds a multi-billion dollar industry.
+This enormous expense for Italian families does not translate into real added value in terms of health or safety, but fuels a multi-billion dollar industry.

-• The environmental cost: each plastic bottle requires oil to be produced and energy to be transported, often hundreds of kilometres.
+• The environmental cost: Every plastic bottle requires oil to be produced and energy to be transported, often for hundreds of kilometres.
 Once consumed, it becomes waste which, even when recycled, incurs energy and environmental costs.
-Choosing zero-km tap water means eliminating a huge carbon footprint at the root and actively contributing to the fight against plastic pollution.
+Choosing tap water at zero kilometres means eliminating an enormous carbon footprint at the source and actively contributing to the fight against plastic pollution.

 The water network challenge and the solution at hand

-The European Directive 2020/2184, transposed in Italy with the legislative decree 18/2023, as already analysed in previous reviews, has appropriately focused attention on the water route from the exit of the distribution plants to the final point of delivery.
-This increased awareness, together with the PNRR funding allocated to southern regions for the modernisation of water networks, should make it possible to standardise the quality and quantity of water distributed throughout the country.
+The European Directive 2020/2184, transposed in Italy with the legislative decree 18/2023, as already analysed in previous in-depth studies, has appropriately focused attention on the water's journey from leaving the distribution plants to the final delivery point.
+This increased awareness, together with the PNRR funding allocated to the southern regions for the modernisation of water networks, should help to standardise the quality and quantity of water distributed nationwide.

-However, the foundations on which action is being taken are already solid.
-The quality of the water supplied by Italian aqueducts is in fact of a good standard, as can easily be verified by consulting the websites of local utilities, where there is always a section dedicated to the characteristics of the product distributed.
-Up-to-date analyses of the water supplied in specific territorial areas, generally at municipal level, are also often available, allowing one to know precisely the characteristics of the water that flows from one's tap.
+However, the foundations being worked on are already solid.
+The quality of water supplied by Italian aqueducts is indeed good, as can be easily verified by consulting the websites of local water companies, which always have a section dedicated to the characteristics of the distributed product.
+Updated analyses of the water supplied in specific territorial areas are often also available, generally at a municipal level, allowing you to know exactly the characteristics of the water that flows from your tap.

-It therefore emerges how the habit of going to the supermarket to buy packets of water - often without assessing their chemical and physical characteristics but limiting oneself to organoleptic considerations or, even worse, to price alone - is increasingly a useless waste of time and economic resources, as well as contributing to the production of plastic waste that is increasingly problematic from an environmental point of view.
+It therefore emerges how the habit of going to the supermarket to buy bottled water – often without evaluating its chemical-physical characteristics but limiting oneself to organoleptic considerations or, worse still, to the sole criterion of price – is increasingly an unnecessary waste of time and economic resources, as well as contributing to the production of plastic waste that is increasingly problematic from an environmental point of view.

 ecological impact bottled water

-DKR: the smart alternative for rediscovering mains water
+DKR: The smart alternative for rediscovering tap water

-At DKR, we believe that trust in mains water must be rebuilt through information and concrete solutions that enhance its quality.
-Our commitment translates into technologies that provide a viable alternative to bottled water, designed for public, corporate and community settings.
+In DKR, we believe that trust in tap water can be rebuilt through information and concrete solutions that enhance its quality.
+Our commitment translates into technologies that offer a valid alternative to bottled water, designed for public, corporate and community settings.

-• Water Houses: Installed in collaboration with municipalities and aqueducts, they are a garrison of sustainability in the area.
-They offer citizens high quality mains water - natural and sparkling, always controlled - at a symbolic cost.
-They are a powerful tool to raise community awareness, reduce waste and concretely demonstrate the safety of local water.
+• Water Houses Installed in collaboration with Municipalities and Water Companies, they are a bulwark of sustainability in the region.
+They offer citizens the highest quality tap water – still and sparkling, always monitored – at a symbolic cost.
+They are an extremely powerful tool for raising community awareness, reducing waste, and concretely demonstrating the safety of local water.

-• Dispensers for the Horeca sector, offices and schools: Our water dispensers are an innovative and sustainable solution for providing unlimited access to excellent water, directly from the mains.
-Designed for public, corporate and community contexts that choose sustainability, they provide the highest quality water - natural and sparkling, constantly monitored.
-They are a strategic tool to promote responsible behaviour, significantly reduce plastic waste and provide tangible evidence of the reliability of mains water, eliminating the logistical costs and environmental impact associated with bottles.
+• Dispensers for the Horeca sector, offices and schools: Our water dispensers represent an innovative and sustainable solution to guarantee unlimited access to excellent water, directly from the mains supply.
+Designed for public, corporate, and community settings that choose sustainability, they provide the highest quality water – still and sparkling, constantly monitored.
+They are a strategic tool for promoting responsible behaviour, significantly reducing plastic waste, and providing concrete evidence of the reliability of tap water, eliminating logistical costs and the environmental impact associated with bottles.

 Therefore, the choice to reduce consumption of bottled water is not a renunciation, but an act of awareness and responsibility towards multiple, interconnected challenges:

-• From an economic point of view, means freeing up significant resources - Italian households spend considerable sums on bottled water compared to the negligible cost of mains water - that could be reinvested in other goods or services.
+• From an economic point of view, meaning significant resources are freed up – Italian families spend considerable sums on bottled water compared to the negligible cost of tap water – which could be reinvested in other goods or services.

-• From an ecological point of view, means drastically reducing the environmental impact of producing, transporting and disposing of millions of plastic bottles, making a concrete contribution to the fight against pollution and climate change.
+• From an ecological point of view, means drastically reducing the environmental impact linked to the production, transport and disposal of millions of plastic bottles, contributing concretely to the fight against pollution and climate change.

-• From a health point of view, as European and national regulations show, means relying on water that is subject to strict and continuous controls and is often safer than bottled water.
+• From a health point of view, as European and national regulations demonstrate, means relying on water that undergoes rigorous and continuous checks, often safer than bottled water.

-• From a social point of view, means supporting investments in the public network and promoting fairer access to drinking water, helping to reduce the territorial disparities that still characterise our country.
+• From a social point of view, supports investment in the public network and promotes fairer access to drinking water, helping to reduce territorial disparities that still characterise our country.

-Choosing tap water is therefore more cost-effective, ecologically more responsible, healthier and socially fairer.
-It means investing in one's community and one's future, rediscovering the value of a valuable asset we already have at our disposal.
+Choosing tap water is therefore a more cost-effective, ecologically responsible, healthily safer, and socially fairer solution.
+It means investing in your own community and your own future, rediscovering the value of a valuable asset we already have at our disposal.

 en_GBEnglish